Reviewing Oil-Dri Co. of America (NYSE:ODC) and VirTra Systems (NYSE:VTSI)

 |3.00

-VirTra Systems has a consensus price target of $6.00, indicating a potential upside of 51.13%.
+VirTra Systems has a consensus target price of $6.00, suggesting a potential upside of 62.16%.
 Given VirTra Systems’ higher probable upside, analysts clearly believe VirTra Systems is more favorable than Oil-Dri Co. of America.

 50.0% of Oil-Dri Co. of America shares are owned by institutional investors.
 Comparatively, 1.3% of VirTra Systems shares are owned by institutional investors.
-10.5% of Oil-Dri Co. of America shares are owned by insiders.
-Comparatively, 7.6% of VirTra Systems shares are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+10.5% of Oil-Dri Co. of America shares are owned by company insiders.
+Comparatively, 7.6% of VirTra Systems shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

 Profitability